ActianCorp/integration-platform-docs/README.md

   ![Suggest Edits Button](./static/img/GitHub-Repo.png)

 Make any suggested edits, then create a pull request.
 We will review your changes, make any necessary edits, then merge the changes if appropriate.

-Users are encouraged to suggest content edits.

-Click the **Suggest Edits** button on the bottom of any page.
-Make any suggested edits, then create a pull request.
-We will review your changes, make any necessary edits, then merge the changes if appropriate.